nroi/audiowarden/README.md

 # audiowarden

-audiowarden runs in the background and automatically skips Spotify songs that you don't want to hear anymore.
+audiowarden runs in the background and automatically blocks Spotify songs that you don't want to hear anymore.

 You simply add all songs that you don't want to hear into a config file. audiowarden then runs in the background